Akira Iwamoto: 2013

-He again spent the first half of the season playing in ni-gun.
-His first appearance came on August 1 against the Dragons, where he pitted against 48-year-old veteran Masahiro Yamamoto in what was called the battle of pitchers with the widest age gap in NPB history (27 years, 2 months).
-But despite the advantage of youth, Iwamoto suffered the loss when he gave up 2 runs in 4 innings, and was consequently taken off the roster the following day.
+Iwamoto again spent the first half of the season playing in ni-gun.
+His first appearance came on August 1 against the Chunichi Dragons, where he pitted against 48-year-old veteran Masahiro Yamamoto in what was called the battle of pitchers with the widest age gap in NPB history (27 years, 2 months).
+But despite the advantage of youth, Iwamoto suffered the loss when he gave up two runs in four innings, and was consequently taken off the roster the following day.

-He remained in the second squad for the rest of the season, and out of 18 starts, he finished with a dismal 3–7 win-loss record, and overall ERA of 3.95.
+Iwamoto remained in the second squad for the rest of the season, and out of 18 starts, he finished with a dismal 3–7 win-loss record, and overall ERA of 3.95.

 2014

-He joined the ichi-gun spring training camp in Okinawa.
+Iwamoto joined the ichi-gun spring training camp in Okinawa.
 Pitching Coach Nakanishi saw his potential as a long reliever and was appointed as such during the pre-season exhibition games.
-He appeared on April 1 as a closer against the Dragons, and gave up 1 run in an inning.
-He appeared for 3 more games until May 29 as a closer, but never saw any more playing time in ichi-gun afterwards.
+He appeared on April 1 as a closer against the Dragons, and gave up one run in an inning of work.
+Iwamoto appeared in three additional games until May 29 as a closer, but never saw any more playing time in ichi-gun afterwards.